percwg/perc-wg/double/draft-ietf-perc-double.md

 # Introduction

-Cloud conferencing systems that are based on switched conferencing have a central media distribution device (MDD) that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content.
-For these systems, it is desirable to have one cryptographic context from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain RTP header information to be changed by the MDD.
-At the same time, a separate cryptographic context provides integrity and optional confidentiality for the media flowing between the MDD and the endpoints.
+Cloud conferencing systems that are based on switched conferencing have a central Media Distributor device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content.
+For these systems, it is desirable to have one cryptographic context from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain RTP header information to be changed by the Media Distributor.
+At the same time, a separate cryptographic context provides integrity and optional confidentiality for the media flowing between the Media Distributor and the endpoints.
 See the framework document that describes this concept in more detail in more detail in [@I-D.jones-perc-private-media-framework].

 This specification RECOMMENDS the SRTP AES-GCM transform [@!RFC7714] to encrypt an RTP packet for the end-to-end cryptographic context.
-The output of this is treated as an RTP packet and again encrypted with an SRTP transform used in the hop-by-hop cryptographic context between the endpoint and the MDD.
-The MDD decrypts and checks integrity of the hop-by-hop security.
-The MDD MAY change some of the RTP header information that would impact the end-to-end integrity.
+The output of this is treated as an RTP packet and again encrypted with an SRTP transform used in the hop-by-hop cryptographic context between the endpoint and the Media Distributor.
+The Media Distributor decrypts and checks integrity of the hop-by-hop security.
+The Media Distributor MAY change some of the RTP header information that would impact the end-to-end integrity.
 The original value of any RTP header field that is changed is included in a new RTP header extension called the Original Header Block.
 The new RTP packet is encrypted with the hop-by-hop cryptographic transform before it is sent.
-The receiving endpoint decrypts and checks integrity using the hop-by-hop cryptographic transform and then replaces any parameters the MDD changed using the information in the Original Header Block before decrypting and checking the end-to-end integrity.
+The receiving endpoint decrypts and checks integrity using the hop-by-hop cryptographic transform and then replaces any parameters the Media Distributor changed using the information in the Original Header Block before decrypting and checking the end-to-end integrity.